appwrite/appwrite/rfc.md

 <!-- Will this feature introduce any breaking changes?
 How can we achieve backward compatability -->

 ### Documentation & Content
-I guess some relevant docs how to index queries better.
+We need to add relevant docs how to index queries better and what are the user's options to remove the blocked api calls.
 <!-- What documentation do we need to update or add for this feature? -->

 ## Reliability